mrakgr/The-Spiral-Language/readme.md

 For the sake of language interop, it would be better if this got compiled to three separate arrays and got tracked that way.
 It could be built into the language, but some things are more easily done as a library.
 Spiral's bottom-up introspection makes it possible.

 Back in the very early days of old Spiral, it became quickly obvious to me that keeping the partial evaluator's operations simple, and leaving the harder tasks to be done in the language itself is a good practice.
-Not only would would the hard tasks be so hard as to be practically untenable - programming in the raw AST scales really poorly, doing it in the language itself means that the components can be reused elsewhere.
+Not only would the hard tasks be so hard as to be practically untenable - programming in the raw AST scales really poorly, doing it in the language itself means that the components can be reused elsewhere.

 This example is going to be more complex as it involves making a small library.
 Here is how the complete `package.spiproj` file will look like.